 Next month marks a significant anniversary of a crucial turning point in the church’s history.
 Five hundred years ago, the Protestant Reformation began.
 On October 31, 1517, Martin Luther nailed 95 theses or arguments to the door of the Wittenberg Church in Germany.
 Disturbed by the false teachings that had crept their way into the church of that day and several superstitious practices which were present, he called the church back to the Word of God to be reformed.
 Unfortunately, the church had lost sight of many biblical truths, especially ones that involved our salvation.
 They had added teachings that were not found in the Bible.
 They even were selling something called an indulgence which claimed to grant the forgiveness of sins and entrance into heaven for those who purchased it.
 Luther and the other Reformers that followed him sought to recover the truths of the gospel that were lost and expose the additions for what they were; falsehoods that distorted the truth.
 Their teaching to combat such falsehood can be summarized with five “sola” (latin for “alone”) statements.
 With this being such a milestone anniversary and such biblical truths just as necessary for us to be careful not to lose today as well, I thought it might be beneficial to look at each of them briefly.

 The first of these “sola” statements is known as sola Scriptura (“Scripture alone”).
 It is the teaching that Scripture ALONE serves as our sole authority for all matters of faith and practice.
-The Catholic Church at the time had claimed that the teachings of the Pope and the tradition of the Church were on par with Scripture.
+The Catholic Church had claimed that the teachings of the Pope and the tradition of the Church were on par with Scripture.
 What the Pope said had equal binding authority as God’s word.
 The Reformers rightly pointed out that everyone, including the Pope, and the entire church itself, are all under the highest authority of Scripture since it alone can rightly claim to be God’s final word on all matters that it addresses.
 Being the very words “breathed out by God” (2 Timothy 3:16) recorded by men “carried along by the Holy Spirit” (2 Peter 1:21), they serve as determinative for what we are to believe and how we are to live our lives.
 There is no one or nothing else we need to look to for finding out what God has said to us.

 Sola gratia (“Grace alone”) serves as another one of these “sola” statements which summarize the biblical teachings of the reformers.
 “Grace” by definition is a gift given that one does not deserve.
 It has often been described as “unmerited favor.”
 While the Catholic Church taught that salvation is of grace, they also said that one must work in cooperation with the grace that God supposedly infused in them at their baptism as infants in order to merit or earn salvation.
 It wasn’t fully of grace but only partially.
 But according to Scripture, which alone serves as our authority on these matters, our salvation is ALL a result of God’s grace.
 It is a gift that He has given that cannot be earned by us in any way.
 The apostle Paul is crystal clear that “He saved us, NOT BECAUSE OF WORKS DONE BY US IN RIGHTEOUSNESS, but according to His own mercy” (Titus 3:5).
 There is nothing at all we must do to earn our salvation because there is nothing that we CAN DO to earn our salvation.
 All that we have earned from God is judgment, not favor.
 We are not righteous in and of ourselves and, as Isaiah reminds us, even the righteous deeds that we think that we do are tainted by our sin (Isaiah 64:6).
 If it wasn’t a gift of God’s grace, then none of us would be saved.